mosra/flextgl/README.md

 * `'compatible'`
   > This loads the extensions using a framework-agnostic method with WGL
   > AGL or GLX.
-This  is  probably the sensible default for most people.
+This  is  probably a sensible default for most people.
-  > It has not been thoroughly tested yet, though.

 * `'glfw'`
   > This  uses  GLFW 2's functions  for  loading  and  testing for  OpenGL